Biffy Clyro: 2025–present: Futique

-On 21 May 2025 the band played a secret show at SWG3 in Glasgow under their original name ‘Screwfish’.
+On 21 May 2025, the band played a secret show at SWG3 in Glasgow under their original name ‘Screwfish’.
 They debuted two new songs - "A Little Love" and "1001", the former of which was announced the next day as a new single.
 "A Little Love" released on 11 June 2025 with an accompanying music video.
 On 21 June 2025 the band started teasing what was speculated to be the title of their new album on their website by revealing one additional letter each day, culminating in an official announcement of the album Futique on 25 June 2025.
 On 27 June 2025, they played the Pyramid Stage at the Glastonbury Festival.
 On 31 July 2025, the band released "Hunting Season", the second single from Futique.
 Two weeks prior to the release of the album, on 5 September 2025, the band released the third single "True Believer".
 Futique was released at midnight on 19th September 2025.

 The band released the song "Goodbye" along with its music video on 19 September 2025.
+The album debuted at number 1 in both their native Scotland and in the United Kingdom, becoming their fourth consecutive number 1 album in the United Kingdom, and fifth in Scotland.
+On 15 December 2025, Biffy Clyro announced that James Johnston would be absent from upcoming tours to seek treatment for addiction issues caused by long-standing mental health problems.
+To fill in on bass, the band invited Naomi Macleod, who has also played with Empire State Bastard, Simon Neil's other band with longtime Biffy Clyro touring guitarist Mike Vennart.